-A few months ago I wrote about preventing feuds from becoming fatal for the family business.
-In that piece I focused on family members who are actively involved in the business and how they separate their roles at work and their roles in the family.
-Now I want to look at the relationship between active and non-active members of the family business.
-The dynamics here need to be carefully managed particularly when a family business has survived several generations as there are likely to be many family members who have shares in the business and while some may be actively involved in it as employees or directors some won’t be and this has the potential to cause tension.
+The relationship between active and non-active members of a family business need to be carefully managed, particularly when a family business has survived several generations as there are likely to be many family members who have shares in the business and while some may be actively involved in it as employees or directors some won’t be and this has the potential to cause tension.
 And whether involved or not, in a family business every family member feels some degree of responsibility because the business is often interwoven with the family’s history, future and financial wellbeing.

 To ensure harmony between all family shareholders for the benefit of the business, here are a few suggestions: